Setting additional information for variables (set)

 VARIABLE – The name of the environment variable to alter, e.g.

-.type (choice selection) – Sets the type of the variable to the specified value.
+PATH.type (choice selection) – Sets the type of the variable to the specified value.
 To delete the setting, set it explicitly to empty string (

-).
+--type "").
 This change affects the behaviour of the variable moving forward.description (str) – Sets the user-friendly description of the variable to the given argment.
 To delete the setting, set it explicitly to empty string (

-).
+--description "").
 This is a cosmetic or informational argument, and changes to it does not affect behaviour.

 - Possible invocations

-envprobe config set VARIABLE [options...]
+envprobe config set VARIABLE [options...]epc set VARIABLE [options...]

 - Examples

-$ ep get -i PATH PATH=/bin:/sbin PATH: /bin /sbin Type: 'path' $ epc set PATH --type string Set type for 'PATH'. $ ep get -i PATH PATH=/bin:/sbin Type: 'string' Source: local
+--typewhich changes how Envprobe handles a variable.$ ep get -i PATH PATH=/bin:/sbin PATH: /bin /sbin Type: 'path' $ epc set PATH --type string Set type for 'PATH'. $ ep get -i PATH PATH=/bin:/sbin Type: 'string' Source: local

-$ ep get -i USER USER=envprobe-user Type: 'string' $ epc set USER --description "The user's name."
+Setting a “cosmetic” configuration option--descriptionwhich is queried by other commands.$ ep get -i USER USER=envprobe-user Type: 'string' $ epc set USER --description "The user's name."
 Set description for 'USER'. $ ep get -i USER USER=envprobe-user Type: 'string' Description: "The user's name."
 Source: local

 Note